sibelius-notes/sibelius-notes.github.io/about.md

 ## About
 This website contains Lecture Notes only, as well as my thoughts regarding the courses.
 To get started, either take a walk on the homepage or check the top nav bar.

+Note that the lecture notes of some courses are quite incomplete because they just serve to give you a taste what the course is about.

 Also, check my [blogs](https://blog.sibeliusp.com) and check my [home page](https://sibeliusp.com).

 ## Disclaimer